ember-intl/ember-intl/README.md

 [3.x](https://github.com/ember-intl/ember-intl/tree/3.x/docs)
 [2.x](https://github.com/ember-intl/ember-intl/tree/2.x/docs)

-## Migrating from 2.0?

-[Here is a light touch migration guide to help you get started](https://ember-intl.github.io/ember-intl/docs/legacy/migration-2-0-to-3-0).
-If you uncover any gaps, submit a PR to update the migration doc or open an issue.

 ## Translations
 Translations are defined in [ICU message syntax][ICU] and store in `<project_root>/translations` in either JSON and/or YAML format.
 Nested directories are supported along with nested objects within your translation files.